 - 1. Screw the regulator into the calibration cylinder. - 2.
 Connect the calibration tubing from the regulator to the inlet line at or near the INLET fitting.
 Gas will begin to flow. - 3.
-After approximately one minute, verify that the reading for each channel at the controller stabilizes within \pm 10% of the concentration of the test sample.
-If the reading is not within \pm 10% of the test sample, calibrate the sample-draw detector as described in the Calibration section of this manual. - 4.
-Remove the calibration tubing from the inlet line, then reconnect the inlet line.
+After one minute, verify that the reading for each channel at the controller stabilizes within \pm 10% of the concentration of the test sample.
+If the reading is not within \pm 10% of the test sample, calibrate the sample draw detector as described in the calibration section of this manual. - 4.
+Remove the calibration tubing from the inlet line, then reconnect the inlet line. - 5.
+Store the calibration kit in a safe place.